JeffreySu/WeixinResource/readme.md

 ###  Method 2: By Email

-Send Email to : zsu@senparc.com, the Subject should be start with 'WeChat Development Resource Commit'.
+Send Email to : zsu@senparc.com, the Subject should be started with 'WeChat Development Resource Commit'.
 It's recommanded that use MarkDown as the language(format) for files, refer to 【Format Sample】.

 ### 格式示例  Format Sample